Averroes Ai Automated Visual inspection software

 • Collaboration features for teams and enterprise users.

-• All-in-one workflow: labeling, training, deployment, and inference under one roof.
+• All-in-one workflow: Labeling, training, deployment, and inference under one roof

-• Real-time video support with scalable inference pipelines.
+• Real-time video support: Scalable inference pipelines

-• Collaboration-friendly, with enterprise-grade features for large teams.
+• Collaboration-friendly: Enterprise-grade features for large teams

 Score: 4.0/5